Making Movies in Google Earth Pro and EC

 - Create a placemark for this location or drag this coordinate from the Search Panel to the Places panel.

 - (Optional) To create a more interesting movie, navigate and tilt the terrain to an interesting perspective and snapshot the current view.
-For more information, see Marking and saving places in the user guide.

 - Repeat Steps 1 - 3 using the following coordinates: